echopros/RateUs-dialog/README.md

 setCancelColor(int color) - cancel btn color
 setRateColor(int color) - rate/send to developer btns colors
-setFeedbackEmail(String email) - if user press less then 3.1 stars, than he is navigated to email app to send you a review, not google play.
-You specify an email here

 setSessionAmount(int sessionAmount) - specify min sessions before dialog shoud be shown setDayAmount(int day amount) - specify min day amount before dialog shoud be shown